Hadibuttt/University-Code/README.md

-This Repository includes all the Lab Assingments & Tasks assigned by the university.
+This Repository includes all the Lab Assingments & Tasks which I did in my bachelors.